Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 This blog post is an attempt to give a common overview on solutions to collect and respond identity and access events.
 Many links to detailed documentation by Microsoft and members of the community are included.
 There is no claim for completeness and comprehensive view of all options.
-I've tried to find some sample use cases to underline when this monitoring option will be in particularly relevance (in my opinion).
+I've tried to find some sample use cases to underline when this monitoring option will be in particularly relevance..
 It was hard for me to find the right level of details or scope with regard to the wide-range of this topic.

-*The following objectives are excluded (of scope):
+*The following objectives are excluded and out of scope:
 Azure AD B2C, Azure AD Domain Services and Microsoft Information Protection (AIP/MIP) will not be described in this blog post.*

-_Caution: All description of features, potential limitations and implementation considerations are based on personal experiences and research results at the time of publication this blog post.
-Therefore the content and statement can be outdated since publishing this blog post in December 2020._
+_Caution: All description of features, potential limitations and implementation considerations are based on personal experiences and research results at the time of writting this blog post.
+Therefore the content and statement can be outdated since the article was published in December 2020._

 *Note: Microsoft announced many product name changes at the Ignite 2020.
 I've used all new product names in this article.
-A good overview of all name changes are written [in this blog post by Microsoft](https://techcommunity.microsoft.com/t5/itops-talk-blog/microsoft-365-and-azure-security-product-name-changes/ba-p/1719167).*
+A good overview of all name changes are included [in this blog post by Microsoft](https://techcommunity.microsoft.com/t5/itops-talk-blog/microsoft-365-and-azure-security-product-name-changes/ba-p/1719167).*

 ## Azure Monitor: Operational Logs and Alerts of Azure AD and Azure Workloads

-*Sample use case: Operation Teams that manages Microsoft Azure workloads only (no M365 services) and need a unified view of Azure Services and Azure AD security events.
+*Sample use case: Security Operation Teams (SecOps) manages Microsoft Azure workloads only (no M365 services) and needs a unified view of Azure Services and Azure AD security events.
 No hybrid identity (Windows Server Active Directory) or hybrid cloud (Google Cloud, AWS) scenarios.*

 ![../2020-12-11-identity-security-monitoring/AzIdentity_AzMonitor.png](../2020-12-11-identity-security-monitoring/AzIdentity_AzMonitor.png)